‘I’m glad she wasn’t around to see it’: Charges dropped in murder of Chicago police officer on same day mourners gathered for his fiancee

 The case against them looked strong.
 Colon and Clay both had confessed under interrogation, police said, and a fourth man who had been in the getaway car testified that all three had made incriminating statements.

 Grainy surveillance video played at Colon’s and Villa’s trials captured a chilling, violent scene.
-Two gunmen entered the store and quickly open fire on Lewis.
-The officer managed to return fire and duck behind a counter for cover, but one of the gunmen, allegedly Clay, hurdled the counter and shot Lewis three times and took his gun.
+Two gunmen entered the store and quickly opened fire on Lewis.
+The officer managed to return fire and duck behind a counter for cover, but one of the gunmen, allegedly Clay, hurdled over the counter, shot Lewis three times and took his gun.

 Colon and Villa were convicted in separate trials, but Colon’s guilty verdict was overturned when a judge ruled detectives had obtained his confession after Colon repeatedly asked for a lawyer.